Chams-Switch/pelpay-ios/README.md

 end

 ```
+1. Add dependency (Swift Package Manager)

+Select **File** → **Swift Packages** → **Add Package Dependency**….
+Paste the Git Repository URL: **https://github.com/Chams-Switch/pelpay-ios.git**.
+The click **Next**.

+Depending on your GitHub settings, you may need to authenticate your SSH key here.
+Then, under Rules, make sure Up to Next Major is selected for the version 1.0.1.
+Click Next.

+If you want to learn more about major and minor versioning check out semver.org.
+After Xcode fetches the package, ensure the Pelpay product is selected and added to the project target target.
+Then select Finish.

 ### Configure your Pelpay integration
 **Step 1**: Configure Client ID, Client Secret & Integration Key
 After installation of the Pelpay SDK, configure it with your Client ID, Client Secret & Integration Key gotten from your merchant dashboard, for both test and production